cleesmith/keys2text_proxy/README.md

 ## Key Features

 - **Full OpenAI API Compatibility**
-  Mimics OpenAI's endpoints and request/response formats.
+  Mimics OpenAI's endpoints and request/response formats, but only the text-based chat completion endpoints.
+  But each AI provider now returns a list of available models by using `client.models.list()` so it stays up-to-date.

 - **Multi-Provider Support**
    Supply your own API keys to these services, and the proxy will handle the request translation behind the scenes.
+   The API keys are found if exported in the environment.

   With Keys2Text Proxy, you can easily connect to:
   - **OpenAI**